Generally when I write about a book, it’s because I absolutely love it and think a lot of other people would enjoy it.

 And having to deal with the stress of regular marriage plus extreme risk was made all the worse by it playing out in front of the entire country (and world).

-The book was full of fascinating stories, interesting details, and real-life people trying to deal with a life they never could have expected.
+The Astronaut Wives Club was full of fascinating stories, interesting details, and real-life people trying to deal with a life they never could have expected.
 It made me want to learn more about NASA and the space race and the sixties (the decade of the 20th century I find most fascinating).

 But there were just too many people it was trying to follow.
 First you had the Mercury Seven astronauts and wives.
 The the New Nine and their wives.
 Then 28 more (14 wives and 14 astronauts) and then another set of 19 astronauts.